andrewramsay/cix2026/registration/index.md

 ## Pricing

 (prices still subject to change.
 Accomodation should be booked separately.
 We anticipate being able to supply lunches.
-20% VAT will be added to all prices.
-Eventbrite will also add a charge of 6.95%)
+Eventbrite will also add a charge of ca 6.95%+VAT)

 | Registration type | Price |
 | :---: | --- | --- |